Sushi Mislabeling If More Pervasive Than Thought

 Yes, a whopping 74% of the sushi tested from sushi restaurants was mislabeled, a huge number compared to the 18% in grocery stores, and 38% in regular seafood restaurants.
 Tuna, red snapper and salmon seemed to be the worst of the lot, and tuna is one of the most popular item on the menu.
 But with 94% of the tuna samples being mislabeled, you have to wonder how sushi restaurants can get away with this behavior.
 But get away with it they do.

 Do with this knowledge what you will, but I am (and always have been) the annoying guy who asks a lot of questions about the sushi items I order.
-After reading this (for your convenience, I have a copy of the final report here if you are interested in reading it) I am sure that many of you may also start asking more questions about your order.
+After reading this (for your convenience, I have a link to the the final report here if you are interested in reading it) I am sure that many of you may also start asking more questions about your order.
 If you don’t get what you par for, you should have a problem with that establishment.

 I have always been fascinated by the creation and culture of different foods, particularly sushi and sashimi in the modern era of Japanese cuisine.
 I am a classically trained chef and sushi connoisseur, also having operated a food service company and enjoy investigating and experimenting with food around the world.